Kaymarie-tech/SQL-Project-1/README.md

 - Treatment Efficiency:

 The average length of stay across conditions is around 15 days, though patient volume varies by diagnosis.
 No same-day discharges were observed, and some hospitals and doctors discharge patients faster than others.
 Recommendation: Aim to reduce the 15-day average stay by identifying and replicating best practices from efficient hospitals and providers.
 Validate data accuracy and explore opportunities for shorter, safe discharge times.

-- Provider Specialization:
-Balance doctor workloads and offer specialized training to maintain high quality care.

 - Resource Utilization:

-Use data driven scheduling to make better use of hospital rooms and staff, avoiding overcrowding.
+Room occupnacy averages between 1 and 2 patients, with average patient stays per room ranging from 12.56 to 17.72 dyas.
+Usage varies across rooms, with room 393 being used 181 times and room 398 only 109 times, indicating uneven utilization over time.
+Recommendation: Maintain balanced room assignments and monitor usage trends to avoid overcrowding.
+Identify best practices from highly utilized rooms and apply them to less used ones.
+Optimize room turnover and scheduling to improve patient flow and overall hospital efficiency.

 - Patient Referral:
 Develop referral guidelines to send patients to hospitals with the best expertise for their specific conditions.